open-craft/opencraft/deploy/README.md

         ansible-galaxy install -r requirements.yml

 4. Prepare your server with a stock Ubuntu 16.04 image, and make sure you can SSH to it.
+Manually install Python 2 by running

+        sudo apt-get update && sudo apt-get install -y python

+   on the target server.
+(Since Ansible requires Python 2 to be present on the target machine, we can't use Ansible to install Python 2.)

 5. Run the playbook: